 A must-do when visiting Kilarney is a trip to Muckross House, a stately country estate surrounded by a magnificent park.
 Hiring a horse-drawn carriage with a driver and being driven through the magnificent grounds along the lakes is a special treat.
 From Killarney, it's back to Dublin, which is a drive of about four hours.

 If exploring the west coast is on the agenda, it is recommended that you choose Kerry Airport as your starting point.
 The first venture on the agenda is the RoK, the Ring of Kerry, this legendary coastal road is part of the Wild Atlantic Way.
 Tourist buses are only allowed to drive the RoK in a counter-clockwise direction.
-It is advisable to take this route even with a campervan, it can get very crowded when campervan and bus meet on the narrow roads.
+It is advisable to take this route even with an RV, it can get very crowded when RV and bus meet on the narrow roads.

 From Dingle we continue north, always following the coast.
 The ferry across the Shannon is a good way to save kilometres.
 From the ferry, it is not far to Kilkee, a charming holiday resort.
 A little later, following the coast, you reach Ireland's most spectacular cliffs, the Cliffs of Moher, which have already served as a film set for a Harry Potter movie.
 There is a visitor centre and hiking trails, but it is also possible to book a boat tour and admire the over 200-metre-high cliffs from the sea.